 First, current analyses are subjective and require a high level of expertise and training of examiners.
 SHUTTLE will render analyses more objective and scientific.
 Second, microtrace evidence analyses are time consuming and hence expensive.
 This limits the number of cases in which analyses can be carried out.

 Introduction of the SHUTTLE toolkit will have several advantages for forensic laboratories and their customers.
 The automation will allow a more efficient work flow, while the obtained results are more objective.
 The objective nature of the analyses and the available database will enable national or even international exchange of data.

 Wide implementation of the SHUTTLE toolkit will homogenise the procedures for microtrace evidence examination in laboratories throughout Europe and hence facilitate better international collaboration and exchange of data.
 Laboratories may use data in a shared database for their database searches.
 In a similar way, data acquired by several laboratories can be used to calculate background populations and the calculation of the evidential value of the results.
 They may ask for help from international colleagues by just indicating a reference to the key under which data is stored in the joint database.

-So far, all the trace analysis lean on the “Microscopist eyes”.
-It’s time-consuming, selective and hardly objective due to the complexity of the process.
+To date, all trace analysis depends on the “Microscopist’s eyes”.
+It is time-consuming, selective, and hardly objective due to the complexity of the process.

 The aim is to make a powerful and versatile toolkit to solve the major issues in forensic microtrace evidence investigation.
 Additional specifications will be set on privacy issues, training, user-friendliness, long-term sustainability and integration with other techniques.